 I finished the Spartan Super Race in 2015 and went through all of it’s obstacles.
-Let me tell you, if you’re not prepared, do not do it.
-Read about these insane obstacles first.
+Let me tell you, if you’re not prepared, like I was, do not do it.
+I barely finished this Race because I greatly underestimated it and I suffered massive consequences including not being able to walk right for several weeks.

-I made the mistake of underestimating this event because my 3 previous mud run experiences, one of which was a Sprint (and 2 other 5 km events) were pretty easy, so I didn’t expect this one to be that different.
+If you’re wondering why I would take such a tough mud run so lightly, it was because my 3 previous mud run experiences, one of which was a Sprint and 2 other 5 km events, Survival Race and Mud Man X were pretty easy, so I didn’t expect this one to be that different.

 Although there are more than 20 obstacles on the course, the most difficult parts of this race are the: